 - Pepper to Taste

 - 350ml (1½ Cups) Water

 - 200ml (1¼ Cups) Red Wine

 - Heat the oven to 240°C 450°F.

-- Trim up the duck of any excess fat and season will inside and out generously with salt.
+- Trim up the duck of any excess fat around the cavities and season inside and out generously with salt.